confidential-containers/ocicrypt-rs/docs/pkcs11.md

 ```

-# Setting up PKCS11 for ocicrypt
+# Setting up PKCS11 for ocicrypt-rs

-# Configuring pkcs11 modules for ocicrypt users
+# Configuring pkcs11 modules for ocicrypt-rs users

-In order to use pkcs11 with the ocicrypt library, there are several configuration and key conventions that need to be noted.
+In order to use pkcs11 with the ocicrypt-rs library, there are several configuration and key conventions that need to be noted.

-Encrypting/decrypting with ocicrypt's pkcs11 keywrap module consists of two parts.
-One is the metadata of the key to use for encryption/decryption (i.e. similar to how keys are passed in via using other ocicrypt protocols such as  jwe:, pkcs11:), and configuring the HSM modules on the host.
+Encrypting/decrypting with ocicrypt-rs's pkcs11 keywrap module consists of two parts.
+One is the metadata of the key to use for encryption/decryption (i.e. similar to how keys are passed in via using other ocicrypt-rs protocols such as  jwe:, pkcs11:), and configuring the HSM modules on the host.

 ## Creating pkcs11 key configuration.

 This is the representation of the key that the key-wrap module will use to talk to the HSM.
 It can be passed in like any other protocol key, i.e. pkcs11:myPkcs11Key.yaml.
-Note that this key can act as a private key and public key for ocicrypt.
+Note that this key can act as a private key and public key for ocicrypt-rs.
 It is also possible to encrypt with a regular public key (as was output in the above step when generating the key).

 ```
 cat > myPkcs11Key.yaml <<EOF